FJD-CEPH/aCNViewer/README.md

 **Contact:** Victor Renault / Alexandre How-Kit (aCNViewer@cephb.fr)

-aCNViewer (Absolute CNV Viewer) is a tool which allows the visualization of absolute CNVs and cn-LOH across a group of cancer samples. aCNViewer proposes three graphical representations : dendrograms, bidimensional heatmaps allowing the visualization of chromosomal regions sharing similar abnormality patterns and quantitative stacked histograms facilitating the identification of recurrent absolute CNVs and cn-LOH. aCNViewer include a complete pipeline allowing the processing of raw data from SNP array and whole exome/genome sequencing experiments using respectively ASCAT and Sequenza algorithms to generate absolute CNV and cn-LOH data used for the graphical outputs.
+aCNViewer (Absolute CNV Viewer) is a tool which allows the visualization of absolute CNVs and cn-LOH across a group of cancer samples. aCNViewer proposes three graphical representations : dendrograms, bidimensional heatmaps allowing the visualization of chromosomal regions sharing similar abnormality patterns and quantitative stacked histograms facilitating the identification of recurrent absolute CNVs and cn-LOH. aCNViewer include a complete pipeline allowing the processing of raw data from SNP array (in tumor-only or paired tumor / normal mode) and whole exome/genome sequencing experiments (in paired tumor / normal mode only) using respectively ASCAT and Sequenza algorithms to generate absolute CNV and cn-LOH data used for the graphical outputs.

 ## Table of contents